gautamkrishnar/motrix-webextension/installing-via-releases.md

 * Click on the extension icon and use it

 For more info see the video: [Motrix Download Manager firefox extension demo](https://www.youtube.com/watch?v=SjpE840wms4)

-#### Edge

-* Open `edge://extensions` in edge
-* Toggle the developer mode by clicking on the toggle button on the left bottom corner
-* Run `yarn run build edge` in the extension's source code directory
-* Load extension in the browser using the **Load Unpacked** button.
-Point it to the `dist/edge` folder
-* Click on the extension icon and use it

-#### Opera

-* Open `opera://extensions` in opera
-* Toggle the developer mode by clicking on the toggle button on the top right corner
-* Run `yarn run build opera` in the extension's source code directory
-* Load extension in the browser using the **Load Unpacked** button.
-Point it to the `dist/edge` folder
-* Click on the extension icon and use it